 Red squirrel conservation

 Due to their overall population declines, red squirrels are classed as near threatened in England, Northern Ireland and Wales due to their declines.
 They are still locally common in Scotland, which supports 75% of the UK population, yet even here they are classed as near threatened.
 Watch our Red Squirrel Conservation Update webinar with experts discussing the current UK situation for Red Squirrel Awareness Week 2020.

 In 1994, the UK Biodiversity Action Plan (BAP) was published as the UK Government’s response to the 1992 Convention on Biological Diversity, which has 168 country signatories.
 Red squirrels were classed as a BAP species and the UK Strategy for Red Squirrel Conservation was published in 1996.

 Since then, Scotland published the Scottish Strategy for Red Squirrel Conservation in 2015.
 Wales published the Conservation Plan for Red Squirrels in Wales in 2009.
-The UK Squirrel Accord and Defra are currently working on a red squirrel action plan for England.
-While Northern Ireland will start work on theirs in 2020.
+The UK Squirrel Accord is currently working on a red squirrel action plan for England and supporting the red squirrel strategy being developed in Northern Ireland.

 Groups and projects

 Voluntary groups across the UK dedicate their time to conserving red squirrels and are key to their survival.
 If you are interested in volunteering and would like to get involved with your local group please see our volunteering page under get involved.
 It is also helpful to report your squirrel sightings and there is a list of useful links in our report sightings section.

 Various projects and partnerships work to coordinate red squirrel conservation in different areas of the UK: